Course Review7 min readUpdated March 2026

 Notable Visitors

-Rafa Nadal plays here regularly — his stated favourite course on the island.
-Barack Obama played in November 2024, and general manager Andreas Pamer described him as genuinely likeable and said he promised to return.
+Rafa Nadal plays here regularly and has said it is his favourite course on the island.
+Barack Obama played here in November 2024 and enjoyed it so much he promised to return.
+Many top amateur and professional events are also held at this popular golf course.

 Son Gual course detail

 The 10th tee, right in front of the clubhouse.
-The par-5 stretches out ahead of you.
+The par-4 stretches out ahead of you.

 9/10Difficulty